aimanazhar377/portfolio/README.md

 # portfolio
-This is myportfolio for my Lab Assignment subject CSC584 Aiman Bin Azhar  2021112819  CS2304C2
+📚This is myportfolio for my Lab Assignment subject CSC584

+The language used is html, css and javascript